reyestech/Splunk-Ransomware/README.md

 Ransomware 208: (Pictures 3.3)  <br />
 The VBScript found in question 204 launches 121214.tmp.
 What is the ParentProcessId of this initial launch?
 (Pictures 1.1 – 1.4) <br />
-- <b> Since we know the file name, we can return to the query we saved from 204.
+Since we know the file name, we can return to the query we saved from step 204.
 - <b> Filter the scripts by adding the file name and looking at the parent_process_id field.
 - <b> Enter Search:  index=botsv1 sourcetype="xmlwineventlog:microsoft-windows-sysmon/operational" *.vbs 121214.tmp
 - <b> Answer: 3968